Zuehlke/cookbooks-jenkins-simple-app/README.md

 ### Developing on Windows

-If you are running on Windows, you can use this too!
-Make sure you have the latest version of the [Bill's Kitchen DevPack](https://github.com/tknerr/bills-kitchen) and run `b2d-start` to start the boot2docker VM in the background (it will act as a remote docker host in this case).
+If you are running on Windows, you can use Docker  too!
+Make sure you have the latest version of the [Bill's Kitchen DevPack](https://github.com/tknerr/bills-kitchen), then:

+* run `b2d-start` to start the boot2docker VM in the background (it will act as a remote docker host)
+* access the docker containers via 192.168.59.103 (the `boot2docker ip`) instead of localhost

 ## Contributing